Breathe In (song)

-Breathe In is the second single released from the debut album of the same title by English singer-songwriter Lucie Silvas.
-"Breathe In" outpeaked her previous single "What You're Made Of" on the UK Singles Charts by one position, reaching number six.
-In Ireland, however, the song was not as successful as "What You're Made Of", stalling at number 34.
-The song also reached number 41 in the Netherlands and number 86 in Germany.
+"Breathe In" is the second single released from English singer-songwriter Lucie Silvas's debut album, Breathe In.
+The song outpeaked her previous single "What You're Made Of" on the UK Singles Charts by one position, reaching number six.
+In Ireland, the song was not as successful as "What You're Made Of", stalling at number 34.
+It also charted in Germany and the Netherlands.